 There are textured scarves to weave, a special set of silk napkins, an inkle-woven eye pillow, and much more.
 But I am first headed straight to the silk beret and cowl pattern.
 The muga yarn used for the hat and cowl has a luxurious feel, and because silk takes dyes so well, you can go right to that vibrant color you’ve always wanted.

-You can get it all as a current Farm and Fiber Knits subscriber.
-Download the eBook below or visit the library to learn more.
+You can get it all as a current Farm and Fiber Knits subscriber or visit the library to learn more.

 Happy knitting!

 Explore articles on silk from Mexico to Laos, then choose your next project from nine knitting, embroidery, crochet, and weaving patterns.
-Download your eBook here or from the button below, and enjoy the wonders of silk!
+View and print your copy of this eBook here or from the button below, and enjoy the wonders of silk!